aoculi/slim-api-users/README.md

 [![Build Status](https://travis-ci.org/aoculi/slim-api-users.svg?branch=master)](https://travis-ci.org/aoculi/slim-api-users) [![License](https://poser.pugx.org/aoculi/slim-api-users/license)](https://packagist.org/packages/aoculi/slim-api-users)

+Warning: this package is not ready yet for production.

 This package is aimed to be used only with [aoculi/slim-api](https://github.com/aoculi/slim-api).
 It add Users and Auth endpoints to your Slim Api project.